Was atme ich eigentlich ein?

 What am I actually breathing in?

-If the air is clean, you can't see, smell or taste it.
-It contains approximately 78 percent nitrogen gas (N 2 ), 21 percent oxygen gas (0 2 ).
-There is still one percent left.
+When the air is pure, you don't see, smell, or taste it.
+It contains about 78 percent nitrogen gas (N2), 21 percent oxygen gas (02).
+That leaves one percent remaining.

-This is made up of trace substances whose concentration can change: the noble gas argon (Ar), carbon dioxide (C0 2 ), hydrogen, water vapor and a touch of other gases.
+This consists of trace substances whose concentration can vary: the noble gas argon (Ar), carbon dioxide (C02), hydrogen, water vapor, and a hint of other gases.

 Air is not a luxury!

-Clean ones already.
-At least there is some good news first: the air has gotten better again in many European cities, although not yet good enough.
-If you live in a metropolis or on a busy street, you may turn your nose up at the outside air and prefer to keep your windows closed - but of course the air comes in from nowhere other than outside.
+Clean air is.
+At least there's some good news upfront: In many European cities, the air has improved again, though not yet good enough.
+Those living in a metropolis or on a busy street may wrinkle their noses at the outdoor air and prefer to keep their windows closed - but of course, the air comes from nowhere else but outside.

-But that doesn't mean that it's the same inside as it is outside the door.
-And now comes the unpleasant news: Especially where most of us spend around 90 percent of our time - namely indoors - the air quality often leaves a lot to be desired.
+But that doesn't mean the air inside is the same as outside.
+And now comes the unpleasant news: Especially where most of us spend about 90 percent of our time - indoors - the air quality often leaves much to be desired.

-“There is a lack of oxygen,” many complain when rooms smell stale.
-And as a rule, they make a clear misdiagnosis: In a sealed room of around 20 m 2 , the existing O 2 can last for days.
-So it's not because there's too little oxygen if there's thick air in the office, classroom or living room; often not to colleagues, classmates or roommates - no, an excess of harmful substances usually takes our breath away.
+"It's lacking oxygen," many complain when rooms smell stale.
+And they usually make a clear misdiagnosis: In a sealed room of about 20 m2, the available O2 lasts for days.
+So it's not due to too little oxygen when the air is stuffy in the office, classroom, or living room; often it's not because of colleagues, classmates, or roommates - no, an excess of harmful substances usually takes our breath away.

-Wherever people are, they breathe, work, cook, clean, sleep and perspire.
+Where people stay, they breathe, work, cook, clean, sleep, and sweat.
 And in doing so, they constantly release carbon dioxide into the air.
-If there is no ventilation, the CO 2 pollution increases significantly.
-Above all, however, the concentration of air pollutants increases in unventilated rooms, which can make you smelly, tired and sick.
+If not ventilated, the CO2 load increases significantly.
+Above all, in unventilated rooms, the concentration of air pollutants that can smell bad, cause tiredness, and make you sick rises.
 Measurements have shown that indoor air is up to eight times more polluted than outdoor air!
-Some harmful substances come into the indoor air through the outside air, but many come from materials that are in the room: We breathe in what household cleaners, paints, varnishes, adhesives, carpets and furniture emit - sometimes for years.
+Harmful substances partly come from outside air into indoor air, but many originate from materials present in the room: we inhale what household cleaners, paints, varnishes, adhesives, carpets, and furniture off-gas – sometimes for years.

-What's going on?
-Fine dust, carbon dioxide, nitrogen dioxide, VOC (Volatile Organic Compounds), allergens and mold spores.
+What all flies around?
+Fine dust, carbon dioxide, nitrogen dioxide, VOCs (volatile organic compounds), allergens, and mold spores.

-Formaldehyde is a colorless gas that often stings your nose indoors: Elevated concentrations irritate the respiratory tract and the mucous membranes of the eyes and nose.
-Formaldehyde can escape from natural substances such as wood or fruit and is used as a chemical base in many products.
+Formaldehyde is a colorless gas that often stings your nose indoors: elevated concentrations irritate the respiratory tract and the mucous membranes of the eyes and nose.
+Formaldehyde can escape from natural materials like wood or fruit and is used as a chemical base in many products.

-We constantly release carbon dioxide into the surrounding air when we breathe.
-C0 2 is a gas that is produced by the combustion of gasoline, coal, wood, gas, candles.
-You notice immediately when the concentration of carbon dioxide increases in a room: fresh air smells different!
+Carbon dioxide is constantly released into the surrounding air when we breathe.
+CO2 is a gas produced by the combustion of gasoline, coal, wood, gas, and candles.
+You immediately notice when the concentration of carbon dioxide increases in a room: fresh air smells different!

 Nitrogen dioxide is a highly irritating gas.
-High concentrations are measured in road traffic; diesel vehicles in particular emit a lot of N0 2 .
-Indoors, gas, wood and other fuels that burn in open fireplaces release nitrogen dioxide into the air - as do burning candles and cigarettes.
+High concentrations are measured in road traffic, especially diesel vehicles emit a lot of NO2.
+Indoors, gas, wood, and other fuels burning in open fireplaces release nitrogen dioxide into the indoor air – as do burning candles and cigarettes.

-VOC is the abbreviation for Volatile Organic Compounds.
-They evaporate from liquid and solid materials or escape into the air as a gas at low (room) temperatures - and irritate the skin and nose.
-VOCs arise in nature (for example methane in swamps) and escape from all living things.
+VOC is the abbreviation for Volatile Organic Compounds, that is, volatile organic compounds.
+They evaporate from liquid and solid materials or escape as gas at low (room) temperature into the air – irritating skin and nose.
+VOCs occur naturally (for example, methane in swamps) and are emitted by all living beings.

-Countless products that we use in everyday life also secrete these substances: On the one hand, there are chain-shaped hydrocarbons - found, for example, as degreasers in household cleaning products - and on the other hand, there are ring-shaped hydrocarbons that outgas from paints and adhesives, for example.
+Countless products we use daily also emit these substances: on the one hand, chain-shaped hydrocarbons – found, for example, as grease removers in household cleaners – and on the other hand, ring-shaped hydrocarbons that off-gas from paints and adhesives.

 Leave a comment